gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 the harness that had been Mareille's.
 "It ought to be safe enough if you tighten it all the way."

-Razi was the last to debark.
+Razi was the last to disembark.
 He took the rope from Gaeston, coiled it, and tossed it back into the bow.
 The *Presumption* drifted away slowly until the wind bellied her sails.
 "Go and see her," Razi urged one last time as Thomas put his weight to the rudder.
 The magician